Project Girl Wonder

 The original page of Project Girl Wonder can be seen here: Project Girl Wonder.

-Girl-Wonder.org was featured in publications including Mother Jones, Bitch Magazine, and The Big Issue, and Project Girl Wonder caused no small amount of controversy with DC Comics -- Bill Willingham told a packed convention hall that he wanted to "gun [us] down", while Dan Didio maintained that "She was never really a Robin" when asked about the lack of case.
+Girl-Wonder.org was featured in publications including Mother Jones, Bitch Magazine, The Australian, and The Big Issue, and Project Girl Wonder caused no small amount of controversy with DC Comics -- Bill Willingham told a packed convention hall that he wanted to "gun [us] down", while Dan Didio maintained that "She was never really a Robin" when asked about the lack of case.

 When Chuck Dixon, Stephanie's creator, became the writer on Robin again, he brought Stephanie back from the dead and offered the following in-world explanation for a lack of case: